-- (1) Fisher Management Zones as set forth in the Commission's document entitled Tribal Management Units and Zones in the Wisconsin portion of the 1837 and 1842 Ceded Territories that is incorporated into this ordinance pursuant to Section 3.27 [Tribal Administrative Documents Established] are hereby established. - (2) No member shall hunt or trap fisher except in the management zones established by this section.
+- (1) Fisher Management Zones as set forth in the Commission's document entitled Tribal Management Units and Zones in the 1837 and 1842 Ceded Territories that is incorporated into this ordinance pursuant to Section 3.27 [Tribal Administrative Documents Established] are hereby established. - (2) No member shall hunt or trap fisher except in the management zones established by this section.